 5. Use Calendula

 Calendula flower oils have anti-inflammatory properties that help dogs by stopping skin itching.
-It also boosts your dog’s immune system when taken internally which aid in addressing any internal condition that may result in skin itching.
+It also boosts your dog’s immune system when taken internally which aids in addressing any internal condition that may result in skin itching.
 The tea form can be given to your dog directly or it can be used as a gel and applied on its skin.
 It has anti-fungal and anti-yeast properties that are useful in solving dog skin itchiness.

 6. Diet Rich In Omega-3 Fatty Acids

-Omega-3 Fatty acids is an important and good home remedy that can be used to stop your dog’s itching.
+Omega-3 Fatty acids are an important and good home remedy that can be used to stop your dog’s itching.
 The anti-inflammatory properties of omega-3 fatty acids work effectively in stopping the unpleasant itchy dry skin of most dogs.
 It also helps maintain your dog’s body moisture content which can help prevent itching.
 Fish diet and sweet potato are rich sources of omega-3 that can be fed to your dog.
 So include this in your dog’s diet especially when they have serious or even mild itching.

 7. Colloidal Oatmeal bath